Leo the Lion (MGM): 1957–1984

+1984–2008

 A sculpture of the MGM/UA-era Diamond Jubilee logo, albeit lacking the words "Diamond Jubilee" and the mask between "METRO" and "ARTISTS".

-From 1984 to 1985, MGM used a variation of its main studio logo for its 60th anniversary based on the print logo, with the ribbons in a golden color.
-Above the ribbons were the words "Diamond Jubilee", replacing the standard company name, and its font color was silver and below the ribboning was the phrase "Sixty Years of Great Entertainment".
+From 1984 to 1985, MGM used a variation of its main studio logo for its 60th anniversary based on the print logo, with the filmstrip in a golden color.
+Above the filmstrip were the words "Diamond Jubilee", replacing the standard company name, and its font color was silver and below the filmstrip was the phrase "Sixty Years of Great Entertainment".
 The "Ars Gratia Artis" motto was removed from inside the circle and replaced with the text "Metro-Goldwyn-Mayer/United Artists".
-The drama mask from the bottom had its surrounding laurels removed, and the mask itself was moved up a little so that an additional golden ribbon with the text reading "Entertainment Co." below would be added.
+The drama mask from the bottom had its surrounding laurels removed, and the mask itself was moved up a little so that an additional golden filmstrip with the text reading "Entertainment Co." below would be added.
 Although the new roar effect done by Mangini was primarily being used at the time, 2010: The Year We Make Contact had both the original and 1982 roar effects mixed together.

-When the company began using MGM and UA as separate brands in 1986, a new logo for MGM was introduced; the same gold ribbons used for the "Diamond Jubilee" variant was retained, and the text was redone in exactly the same color.
+When the company began using MGM and UA as separate brands in 1986, a new logo for MGM was introduced; the same gold filmstrip used for the "Diamond Jubilee" variant was retained, and the text was redone in exactly the same color.
 The following year, a new "MGM/UA Communications Co." logo was introduced, and would precede both the MGM and UA logos until it was dropped in 1990.
 However, both logos would maintain the byline "An MGM/UA Communications Company" until 1992.
 Mangini remixed Leo's 1982 roar in 1995, using digital audio technology to blend it in with several other roar sounds; the remixed sound effect debuted with the release of Cutthroat Island (1995).
 This was done to give the roar more "muscle" which an MGM executive reportedly had found the iconic sound to be lacking beforehand, as well as fit it into films with 5.1 surround sound.
 In 2001, MGM's website address, "www.mgm.com", was added to the bottom of the logo.